clifton1945/CT_17/readme.md

 Go Down and[ in NounSpeak ]
     SELECT the noonClssVerse
-            either by mouseEvent, or keyEvent, or initialValue EVOLVE its styleCsd Properties to be the noonStyle each styleCsd has a default noonStyle Attributes FOR-EACH AttrKey UPDATE its AttrValu as a f( its distance from noon)
+            either by mouseEvent, or keyEvent, or initialValue EVOLVE its styleCsd Properties to be the noonStyle default each styleCsd has a default noonStyle Attributes FOR-EACH AttrKey UPDATE its AttrValu as a f( its distance from noon)